JunkiOkazaki/EmployeesMaster/README.md

 - Department managers

 Visit the [demo page](https://dev.jokazaki.biz:8443/employees-list.php) to test out the feature.
-If you are interested in using EmployeesMaster detailed document is available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)
+If you are interested in using EmployeesMaster, detailed document is available at [DOCS.](https://dev.jokazaki.biz:8443/employees-master-manual.php)